FAQ

 At Skyfuel we pride ourselves on having great customer service and generally we don’t get many complaints.
 However, one of the complaints we receive on a regular basis is the preauthorisation process used at our retail sites.
 Therefore, we would like to explain the process of purchasing fuel via credit card from one of our 24/7 retail sites.

 It is important to understand that this is not a Skyfuel policy or controlled process, it is completely out of our hands.
-The Card Issuer determines the number of days the cardholder‘s funds remain on hold.
+The Bank determines the number of days the cardholder‘s funds remain on hold.
 As a guide, the funds may be held between 4 and 10 days for Australian banks but may be longer for overseas banks.

 In addition to this, we also find that a customer may not follow the prompts on the point-of-sale display.
 We have had customers enter their pin number when the system is asking for the preauthorisation amount, therefore placing several thousand dollars on hold on your card.
 Please make sure you follow the prompts on the display.